friendsofhyperf/components/docs/en/components/command-validation.md

     use ValidatesInput;

     /**
-     * The command to execute
+     * The command line to execute
      */
     protected string $name = 'foo:hello {?name : The name of the person to greet.}';